tchajed/minimal-elf/README.md

 [![Cargo Build & Test](https://github.com/tchajed/minimal-elf/actions/workflows/build.yml/badge.svg)](https://github.com/tchajed/minimal-elf/actions/workflows/build.yml)

-I wanted to create a minimal binary, that doesn't issue any syscalls.
+I wanted to create an executable that doesn't issue any syscalls (or at least as few as possible).
 That turned into creating a minimal binary, which led to this [blog post](https://www.muppetlabs.com/~breadbox/software/tiny/teensy.html).
 Unfortunately the post creates a 32-bit ELF file, and it would be nicer to use 64-bit.
-I also wanted to write it in Rust, to learn some Rust.
+I also wanted to write it in Rust (to learn some Rust, not because this is a good idea).

 There are three stages of minimization here: `tiny.c`, `tiny.s`, and then a Rust program that generates a binary directly.